-COVID-19: Corban Estate Arts Centre is closed to the public until further notice.
-We will be reviewing our status on a regular basis and posting any updates on our website and social media.
+COVID-19: We are pleased to say that Corban Estate Arts Centre has re-opened.
+We will continue to review our status on a regular basis and post any updates on our website and social media.
 For more information about COVID-19 check the Ministry of Health website.

 A programme of Māori-made and themed short films curated by the Wairoa Māori Film Festival, presented at the Corban Estate Arts Centre as part of the Auckland Matariki Festival 2017.
 Thursday's screening will be followed by a Q & A with some of the films' directors and crew.

 2017 3 min NZ The latest music video from Toni Huata tells a story of her home village of Mohaka.